eurekaclinical/i2b2-send-patient-set-plugin/README.md

 (where the plugin was copied to).
 Where you place this block determines the order in which the plugin is displayed in the i2b2 plugin list.

-This completes the installation of the i2b2 Export plugin.

 For more information about i2b2 plugins, see: https://community.i2b2.org/wiki/display/webclient/Web+Client+Plug-in+Developers+Guide.